fsainas/contracts-verification-benchmark/contracts/bank/README.md

 ## Properties

-- **p1**: after a deposit, the contract balance is greater than the balance of the account that made the deposit
+- **p1**: after a deposit, the contract balance is greater than or equal to the balance of the account that made the deposit
 - **p2**: after a withdrawal, the balance of `msg.sender` is decreased
 - **p3**: after a withdrawal, the balance of `msg.sender` is decreased by `amount`
 - **p4**: after a withdrawal, the total balance of the contract, excluding the